cyfko/veridot/docs/INTEROPERABILITY.md

 Interoperability
 ================

-To ensure compatibility across programming languages, **DVerify** standardizes the events exchanged through a broker.
+To ensure compatibility across programming languages, **Veridot** standardizes the events exchanged through a broker.
 That event should be made of a `key` and a `message` with the following format:

 - **Key:** The broker's event key is a string that represents a unique identifier.
 This guarantees uniqueness and seamless integration across diverse systems.
 - **Message:** The broker's event message is a string that conform to the following structure: